-'''

 BIB

-FLAG

-(1.)
-Resonance assignment uncertain
+FLAG (1.)
+Reson ance assignment uncertain

 (2.)
 Spin assignment uncertain

 ENDBIB

 NOCOMMON

 DATA

-DATA

-DATA

-FLAG
+DATA DATA FLAG

-MILLI-EV NO-DIM
+MEV MILLI-EV NO-DIM

-MEV

-1.

-756.
+756. Ο. 1.

-0.
+876. 1.
 2.

-876.

-1.

 ENDDATA

-'''

-Flags must not be used to distinguish two distinct data sets for the same quantity, obtained in the same experimental work by different methods.
+Flags must not be used to distinguish two distinct complemental results.
 For such cases, the multiple reaction formalism should be used, so that the two data sets can be recognized as distinct sets by processing software.
+An exception is compilation of complemental results where each dataset has only one data point and use of flags does not lose processing ability (e.g., two data points distinguished by two sample foils having different chemical composition).
 See Multiple Reaction Formalism.